isjeffcom/coronavirusDataGlobal/README.md

 [WORKING ON IT]

 # Notice
-1. The reason to use NodeJs is for better server performance, and the reason why I use python is just because I want to learn it.
-Whether data collection or api server, both parts can use either Python or NodeJs.
+1. NodeJs is just for better performance, and why I use python is just because I want to learn it.
+Whether data collection or api server, both parts can be done with either Python or NodeJs.
 As I am a UX designer, it's just for fun.
 2. You can use NodeJs to excute python update by a function I placed in index.js call forceUpdate().
 3. If you don't want to install NodeJs, use python to start a server is not a hard thing to do.
 4. My Sql is not really needed, you can use any technology to storage data